A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Limit of detection for sensing

 \section{Limit of detection for sensing}

-In sensing application, the limit of detection (LOD) characterizes the efficiency of the sensor.
-This LOD is governed both by the limit of resolution of the apparatus and by the sensitivity of the transducer (the photonic structure).
-More precisely, for transducers based on GH effect, the LOD is the ratio between the smallest measurable displacement $\Delta x$ and the GH sensitivity $S_{GH}$
+For sensing applications, the limit of detection (LOD) characterizes the efficiency of the sensor.
+This LOD is governed both by the limit of resolution of the setup and by the sensitivity of the transducer (the photonic structure).
+It is the smallest GH shift variation detectable from noise with a signal noise ratio of 3.
+More precisely, for transducers based on the GH effect, the LOD is the ratio between the smallest measurable displacement $\Delta x$ (with a signal noise ratio of three) and the GH sensitivity $S_{GH}$ :

-The smallest measurable displacement $\Delta x$ is directly connected to the optical noise of the detector\cite{Barnett2003}.
-The shot noise which is the quantum limit provides the minimum detectable displacement $\Delta x^{ql}$related by the number of photon $N$ received by the detector (a two quadrant photodiode to detect beam displacement by measuring the difference of intensity arriving at each part of the quadrant) and the beam waist $\sigma$\footnote{Dans ma configuration le faisceau est plus gros que le détecteur.
-Je pense que la formule est differente.
-C'est à creuser}\cite{Barnett2003}:
+The smallest measurable displacement $\Delta x$ is directly connected to the optical noise of the detector \cite{Barnett2003}.
+Here, we consider detecting the beam displacement with a two quadrant photodiode, measuring the difference of intensity arriving at each part of the quadrant.
+The shot noise, which is the quantum limit, provides the minimum detectable displacement $\Delta x^{ql}$ related by the number of photon $N$ received by the detector and the beam waist $\sigma$ \cite{Barnett2003}: